excellalabs/modern-java/README-chapter-16.md

     - Programmatically completing a Future (that is, by providing the result of the asynchronous operation manually)
     - Reacting to a Future completion (that is, being notified when the completion happens and then being able to perform a further action with the result of the Future instead of being blocked while waiting for its result)

+Let's explore how `CompleteableFutures` offers some of these features...

 ### 16.1.2.
 Using CompletableFutures to build an asynchronous application

-To explore the CompletableFuture features, in this section you incrementally develop a best-price-finder application that contacts multiple online shops to find the lowest price for a given product or service.
-Along the way, you learn several important skills:
+To explore the `CompletableFuture` features, in this section you incrementally develop a best-price-finder application that contacts multiple online shops to find the lowest price for a given product or service.

+Along the way, you learn several **important skills**:

-- How to provide an asynchronous API for your customers (useful if you’re the owner of one of the online shops).
+- How to **provide an asynchronous API** for your customers (useful if you’re the owner of one of the online shops).
-- How to make your code nonblocking when you’re a consumer of a synchronous API.
+- How to **make your code nonblocking when you’re a consumer of a synchronous API**.
-    - You discover how to pipeline two subsequent asynchronous operations, merging them into a single asynchronous computation.
+- How to **pipeline two subsequent asynchronous operations, merging them into a single asynchronous computation**.
     - The situation is, the online shop returns a discount code along with the original price of the item you wanted to buy.
 You have to contact a second remote discount service to find out the percentage discount associated with this discount code before calculating the actual price of that item.
-- Learn how to reactively process events representing the completion of an asynchronous operation and how doing so allows the best-price-finder application to constantly update the best-buy quote for the item you want to buy as each shop returns its price, instead of waiting for all the shops to return their respective quotes.
+- Learn how to **reactively process events representing the completion of an asynchronous operation**
+    - allows the best-price-finder application to constantly update the best-buy quote for the item you want to buy as each shop returns its price, instead of waiting for all the shops to return their respective quotes.
-- This skill also averts the scenario in which the user sees a blank screen forever if one of the shops’ servers is down
+    -  also averts the scenario in which the user sees a blank screen forever if one of the shops’ servers is down

 ## 16.2.
 IMPLEMENTING AN ASYNCHRONOUS API

-Homework, follow steps in this section, and implement it in this solution
+Homework, follow steps in this section, and implement it in this solution (see section just above for review)

 1. 16.2.1.
 Converting a synchronous method into an asynchronous one

     For the purposes of learning how to design an asynchronous API, pretend to be on the other side of the barricade.
 You’re a wise shop owner who realizes how painful this synchronous API is for its users, and you want to rewrite it as an asynchronous API to make your customers’ lives easier.
 We're simulating when the consumer of this API invokes this method, it remains blocked and then is idle for 1 second while waiting for its synchronous completion.